 The Chargeback Process Explained

-Generally speaking, the chargeback process can differ between payment processors and it traditionally takes between 60–90 days to resolve.
+Generally speaking, the chargeback process can differ between payment processors and it traditionally takes 120 days to be resolved.
 Here at Square we use our proprietary machine learning models to predict, and stop, many fraudulent transactions before they happen.
 We also keep you informed of the status of your chargeback via convenient in-app alerts in your Square Dashboard.

 For educational purposes, here is an overview of the general chargeback process with most major processors:

-Step 2: Customer initiates the chargeback – After the customer reviews their credit card statement at the end of the month, they may notice a charge they didn’t authorize.
-The customer then contacts their credit card company (known as the issuing bank) asking to investigate the charge in question
+Step 2: Customer initiates the chargeback – After the customer reviews their credit card statement at the end of the month, they may notice a charge they didn’t authorise.
+The customer then contacts their credit/debit card company (known as the issuing bank) asking to investigate the charge in question.

 Step 3: Issuing bank reaches out to the merchant’s bank – Once a customer initiates the chargeback process, the customer’s bank will reach out to the merchant’s bank asking them to provide proof that the customer purchased goods or services.
 This can include things like: invoices, receipts, proof of delivery—or anything else the merchant has to prove that the purchase was valid.